bonsai-rx/docs/articles/reactive-catch.md

 ### Examples

-Use `Catch` to continue an observable sequence that terminated with an exception with the next observable sequence.
+Use `Catch` to continue an observable sequence that terminated with an exception.

 :::workflow
 ![Catch Example](../workflows/reactive-catch-example.bonsai)